 The Difference Between Average and Marginal Tax Rates

 The United States individual income tax system is a progressive tax system.
 This means that households with higher incomes pay a higher percentage in tax.
-Marginal income tax rates range from 0% to 39.6%.
-The 2017 brackets for individuals and married couples are as follows:
+Because of the recently passed tax reform, the tax brackets for individuals and married couples have changed (see tables below).

 Source: Internal Revenue Service (www.irs.gov)

 For most tax payers the marginal tax rate is lower in the new tax system.
 In addition, there is a higher standard deduction ($12,000 for single filers and $24,000 for joint filers).
 However, there are fewer deductions for persons who itemize.
 For example, the limit on deducting state and local taxes is $10,000 (these include state and local income, sales, real estate, or property taxes).
 Mortgage interest deductions are limited to the interest on the first $750,000 of mortgage debt.
 In addition, interest on home equity loans will not be deductible (even those taken out before December 31, 2017).
 The marginal tax rate on long-term capital gains (earnings from selling stocks, bonds and other financial assets) continues to range from 0% to 20% (0, 15, or 20%, depending on your income).
 High-income tax payers pay an additional 3.8% net investment tax.
 Short-term (one year or shorter) capital gains are taxed at regular individual income tax rates.
 For a summary of all of the 2018 tax reform changes, see https://turbotax.intuit.com/tax-tips/irs-tax-return/tax-reform-changes-that-impact-your-2017-taxes/L9kree6l2.

 An individual who earns, for example, $100,000 is in the 24% marginal tax bracket.
 However, this person still only pays 10% over the first $9,525 earned; 12% over the amount in the next bracket, etc.